aptech/docs/docs/CR-ldlp.rst

 ----------------
 .. function:: ldl_factor = ldlp(A)

-    :param A: data
+    :param A: real symmetric data matrix
-    :type A: NxN real symmetric matrix
+    :type A: NxN matrix

-    :return ldl_factor: containing the factors *L* and *D* as well as the permutation vector *P*, which can be passed directly to :func:`ldlsol` to solve a system of linear equations.
+    :return ldl_factor: contains the factors *L* and *D* as well as the permutation vector *P*, which can be passed directly to :func:`ldlsol` to solve a system of linear equations.

     :rtype ldl_factor: (N+1)xN matrix